Cupid Parasite review

 The Love Queen of Los York

-Beyond a mid-game personality test that tests compatibility with your route partner, most of Parasite is guided by in-game flowchart.
+Beyond a mid-game personality test that tests compatibility with your route partner, most of Parasite is guided by an in-game flowchart.
 This visualizes the game’s branching plotline and any alternate endings.
 Since Cupid Parasite has a rather involved story structure, with plenty of endings of routes, the chart is quite assistive.
 Additionally, you’ll be able to listen to in-game music, and view CGs.
 While reading, you can review bits of previously seen conversations.

 Given the novel’s six routes, it can take between 40-50 hours to see everything that Cupid Parasite has to offer.
 Those seeking an experience that’s more playful and lighthearted than most VNs will likely enjoy Otome’s matchmaking romp.
 Elevated by an entertaining cast, a creative set-up, and now, an untarnished localization, Parasite is fated to steal hearts.